soorajprakash/Custom_MetaSoundNodes_SRJ/docs/nodes.md

 | Out  | Slew rate limited output signal.     | Audio |

 ## Slew (float)
+A slew limiter to smooth out the rise and fall times of an float value.
 ### Inputs

 | Name      | Description                              | Type  |